thim81/openapi-format/readme.md

 openapi-format.js <input-file> -o [ouptut-file] [options]

 Arguments:
-  infile   the OpenAPI document, can be either a .json or .yaml file outfile  the output file is optional and be either a .json or .yaml file.
+  infile   the OpenAPI document can be a local or remote file in JSON or YAML format outfile  the output file is optional and can be either a .json or .yaml file.
 Files that end in `.json` will be formatted as JSON files that end in `.yaml` or `.yml` will be YAML format